muhammedp903/notes-app/README.md

 # notes

-Notes app using Flutter and Firebase Auth+Firestore.
+Simple notes app using Flutter and Firebase (Auth+Firestore).

-Developed and tested on Android.
+Developed and tested on Android only.